 Back in Concord, Bryan immersed himself in simply made, high-end Korean cuisine at Sunny’s Kitchen.
 Here he focused his culinary skill and passion on beautiful, simple, and fresh foods.
 At The Grill Room in Portland, ME, Chef Bryan established relationships with local vendors and farmers to incorporate how food was grown, harvested, and distributed.
 In New England, Bryan has been able to indulge his interests in the local food movement working with local farmers and purveyors to bring his diners authentic freshness and creative flavors true to the seasons.

-The Inn at Pleasant Lake welcomes Chef Bryan Leary to our team and our community, and Chef Bryan is enthusiastic to meet you in the dining room.
+Chef Bryan Leary is a true asseet for our team and our community, and he is enthusiastic to meet you in the dining room.

 Head of Housekeeping: Lori